minprog-platforms/project-wiki-django-realysi/README.md

-# Application Name
+# WIKI

-TODO: Describe your application here.

-## Getting Started
+This application will enable the user to get to webpages from some data-entries.

 TODO: Describe steps to install requirements and get the application running.